facebookresearch/habitat-challenge/README.md

   <img src='res/img/spl.png' />
 </p>

 ObjectNav-SPL is defined analogous to PointNav-SPL.
 The only key difference is that the shortest path is computed to the object instance closest to the agent start location.
 Thus, if an agent spawns very close to *‘chair1’* but stops at a distant *‘chair2’*, it will achieve 100% success (because it found a *‘chair’*) but a fairly low SPL (because the agent path is much longer compared to the oracle path).
+ImageNav-SPL is similar to ObjectNav-SPL except that there is exactly one correct object instance (shown in the goal image).

 We reserve the right to use additional metrics to choose winners in case of statistically insignificant SPL differences.